• Skip to primary navigation

 spraying grill basket with PAM

 • Load the tilapia in the grill basket.
-Alternatively, if using a griddle, then add a tablespoon or so of vegetable oil to the preheated griddle.
+Alternatively, a grill pan will work. if using a griddle, then add a tablespoon or so of vegetable oil to the preheated griddle.
 Do not use olive oil since it smokes at high temperatures.

 placing spiced fish in grill basket